CodeGlassDotIO/Docs/_docs/LicenseTypes/FallbackLicense.md

 {% include LicenseTypes/OfflineExplaination.md %}

-## Concurrent software users
+## Multiple Users
-No (1), even if your previous subscription allowed it.
+No, even if your previous subscription allowed it.

-The reason is that so-called floating licenses cost us actual money as it is a feature we have to pay for to our license provider.
+We have to pay our license provider for this feature, so we can't provide it for free.

+## Concurrent Use
+No.

+We have to pay our license provider for this feature, so we can't provide it for free.

 {% include LicenseTypes/ConcurrentSoftwareUsersExplaination.md %}
 {% include LicenseTypes/DeviceDeactivationNote.md %}